andgineer/docker-iot-calendar/README.md

 Local address for the calendar page `http://localhost:4444`

-There are also
-[svgwrite](http://svgwrite.readthedocs.io/en/master/attributes/presentation.html),
-and [cairosvg](http://cairosvg.org/documentation/) were installed in the container.
+At first I thought it would be great idea to use [svgwrite](http://svgwrite.readthedocs.io/en/master/attributes/presentation.html), and [cairosvg](http://cairosvg.org/documentation/), but then decided otherwise.

-To install system dependencies for cairosvg in OSX (if you want to run it outside docker container):
+But if you do need cairosvg, to install system dependencies in OSX (if you want to run it outside docker container):
 '''
 brew update
 brew install cairo